Chart Color Schemes

 The educational profile of Clayton (North) - Notting Hill exceeds national averages, with above-average qualification levels and academic performance metrics

-Clayton (North) - Notting Hill's educational attainment exceeds broader standards, with 50.2% of residents aged 15+ possessing university qualifications, compared to 29.8% in the SA4 region and 30.4% nationwide.
-This notable advantage places the area favourably for knowledge-based prospects.
-Bachelor degrees are most prevalent at 28.5%, followed by postgraduate qualifications (20.0%) and graduate diplomas (1.7%).
-Vocational paths account for 16.6% of qualifications among those aged 15+, with advanced diplomas at 9.0% and certificates at 7.6%.
+Clayton (North) - Notting Hill's educational attainment is notably higher than broader benchmarks.
+Specifically, 50.2% of residents aged 15+ have university qualifications, compared to the SA4 region's 29.8% and Australia's 30.4%.
+Bachelor degrees are most common at 28.5%, followed by postgraduate qualifications (20.0%) and graduate diplomas (1.7%).
+Vocational pathways account for 16.6% of qualifications among those aged 15+, with advanced diplomas at 9.0% and certificates at 7.6%.

-Educational participation is notably high, with 55.8% of residents currently enrolled in formal education, including 43.7% in tertiary, 3.1% in primary, and 2.3% pursuing secondary education.
+Educational participation is high, with 55.8% of residents currently enrolled in formal education, including 43.7% in tertiary education, 3.1% in primary education, and 2.3% pursuing secondary education.

 Frequently Asked Questions - Education